We are committed to ensuring the welfare and safety of all children in school.

 As part of our commitment to safeguarding and child protection we fully support the government's Prevent Strategy.

-Riverside School has been given the opportunity to take part in a new project that will run jointly between all schools, academies and colleges in North Yorkshire and North Yorkshire Police.
+Riverside School is part of Operation Encompass, a partnershpi between all schools, academies and colleges in North Yorkshire and North Yorkshire Police.

 This new project, Operation Encompass, has been designed to provide early reporting to schools of any domestic abuse incidents that occur outside of normal school hours and that might have had an impact on a child attending our premises the following day.
 This information will be shared at the earliest opportunity between Monday to Thursday and, when an incident occurs on a Friday, Saturday or a Sunday, the police will contact us the following Monday.